Malacca Sultanate: Portuguese invasion

-Post-1511
+Aftermath (Post-1511)

 Portuguese Malacca

-Following the 1511 conquest, the great Malay city port of Malacca passed into Portuguese hands and for the next 130 years remained under Portuguese governance despite incessant attempts by the former rulers of Malacca and other regional powers to dislodge the Europeans.
-Around the foot hill on which the Sultan's Istana once stood, the Portuguese built the stone fort known as A Famosa, completed in 1512.
-Malay graves, the mosque and other buildings were dismantled to obtain the stone from which, together with laterite and brick, the fort was built.
+Following the 1511 conquest, the city of Malacca remained under Portuguese control for the next 130 years despite incessant attempts by the former rulers of Malacca and other regional powers to dislodge them (see Malay–Portuguese conflicts).
+Around the foothill on which the Sultan's Istana (palace) once stood, the Portuguese built the stone fort known as A Famosa, completed in 1512.
+Malay graves, the mosque and other buildings were dismantled to obtain the stone that was used to build the fort.
 Despite numerous attacks, the fort was only breached once, when the Dutch and Johor defeated the Portuguese in 1641.

-It soon became clear that Portuguese control of Malacca did not mean they now controlled Asian trade that centred on it.
+It soon became clear that Portuguese control of Malacca did not mean they controlled the Asian trade centred on it.
 Their rule in Malacca was marred with difficulties.
 They could not become self-sufficient and remained highly dependent on Asian suppliers, as had their Malay predecessors.
 They were short of both funds and manpower and the administration was hampered by organizational confusion and command overlap, corruption and inefficiency.
 Competition from other regional ports such as Johor which was founded by the exiled Sultan of Malacca, saw Asian traders bypass Malacca and the city began to decline as a trading port.
 Rather than achieving their ambition of dominating it, the Portuguese had fundamentally disrupted the organisation of the Asian trade network.
-The previously centralised port of exchange that policed the Straits of Malacca to maintain its safety for commercial traffic, was replaced with scattered trading network over a number of ports rivalling each other in the Straits.
+The previously centralised port of exchange that policed the Strait of Malacca to maintain its safety for commercial traffic, was replaced with scattered trading network with multiple ports rivalling each other in the strait.

-The efforts to propagate Christianity which was also one of the principal aims of Portuguese imperialism did not, however, meet with much success, primarily because Islam was already strongly entrenched among the local population.
+The efforts to propagate Christianity which was also one of the principal aims of Portuguese imperialism did not, meet with much success, primarily because Islam was already strongly entrenched among the local population.